Dor Daim: Attitude to Kabbalah

-The original Dor Daim, such as Yiḥyah Qafiḥ, condemned the Zohar as an outright forgery and as filled with idolatry.
+The original Dor Daim, such as Yiḥyah Qafiḥ, condemned the Zohar as an outright forgery filled with idolatry.
 Some of today's Dor Daim take a somewhat more moderate stance, allowing that the Zohar may contain elements of authentic Midrash together with a great deal of later interpolation, while considering the Zohar in its present form to be an unsafe guide, both to theology and to practice.
-Other segments of Orthodox Judaism which share this perspective of the Dor Daim, while not necessarily rejecting the Zohar itself, include most talmide ha-Rambam (disciples of Maimonides), as well as portions of the Modern Orthodox community and others.
-Those among these groups who do not reject the Zohar assert that the Kabbalah as popularly taught today represents a distortion of the Zohar's intended teachings.
-However, the specific issues identified by the Dor Daim remain in all current and older editions of the Zohar.
+By contrast, however, all Orthodox Denominations within Judaism today accept the authenticity of the Zohar, and it continues to be studied across the world, in Sephardic and Ashkenzaic communities.
+Great Jewish leaders such as Yosef Karo, Solomon Luria, Elijah of Vilna, Israel Kagan and many others have made extensive use of the Zohar in their seminal works.
+Since its rediscovery in the late 13th Century, the Zohar has been accepted by virtually all Orthodox Jewish schools of thought.